 E-2 Investor Visas from the United Kingdom:

 If you are applying from the United Kingdom, your E-2 visa may be valid for a period of up to five (5) years.
 You are allowed multiple entries into the U.S. during that time.
 This treaty does not cover members of the Commonwealth other than the United Kingdom.

 Attorneys can assist by creating a case plan that best fits a client’s timeline.
 They can also analyze whether the U.S. investment is a bona fide enterprise, is substantial, and not marginal.
 Not all business models can qualify for the E-2 Investor Visa.
 An experienced immigration attorney can discuss the advantages and disadvantages of different business models.

 Many clients need assistance with an Arabic or Spanish speaking immigration attorney to help navigate their case through the complex immigration laws.
 Attorney Mubarak speaks English, Arabic, and Spanish.
 He has successfully assisted clients from Venezuela, Italy, Dubai, Palestine, India, Egypt, Panama, and Mauritius seeking E-2 status.
+We can also assist you in Portuguese.
 Our office has an incredible track record for successful E-2 cases.
 Check some of our previous results and our client reviews here.
 Please call us today at (407) 502-3000 or fill out our online form located on this page and we will get back to you shortly.
 We have a 24-hour emergency service and offer a free initial phone consultation.
 Your privacy is very important to us and we will keep your information confidential.

 *** Pursuant to the rules of the Florida Bar, you are advised that if past results are mentioned, each case is different and those provided may not be representative of future results obtained by the lawyers.